Best trail running shorts 2023: for training and racing on technical terrain

 There is a superb – substantial, but breathable and moisture-wicking – inner on this particular entry in our list of the best trail running shorts, which extends further down the thigh than the outer shell and works well to prevent chafing.
 The outer is lightweight and features mesh panels along the thigh to help with venting and airflow.
 It has also been treated with a water-resistant DWR finish on the outer fabric, which helps keep you dry (but if they do get soaked, they dry quickly).

 There is just one pocket, but it is intelligently located in the centre of the rear waistband.
 It zips shut, so you can place things in there without fear of losing them mid run, and there’s a cord for looping around car keys for extra security in case you forget to do the zip up.
-Unfortunately, there are no additional pouches for gels, which many runners would like.
+Unfortunately, there are no additional pouches for gels, which we would like to see.

 The front-located logo and a couple of side stripes are reflective, for safety when running where there are vehicles in poor light, but an extra reflective flourish on the back would have made them more effective in this regard.